howkeye17/Weather-app-Innowise-iOS-test-task-/README.md

 - Info from weather API (Current weather and 5 day forecast(in 3 hours));
 - Geolocation of the user current location;
 - Autolayout from code;
-- Dark mode (change appearence in simuliator to see how olors changed);
+- Dark mode (change appearance in simulator to see how colours changed);
 - Possibility to share current weather in text formatt.